mgj/MvvmCross-Dreams/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/d4m23jnmblte0j5e?svg=true)](https://ci.appveyor.com/project/mgj/mvvmcross-dreams)

 Xamarin MvvmCross DREAMS is an opinionated take on how to make an MvvmCross app.
-You can clone DREAMS, rename the application label and bundle identifier and be productive in minutes.
+If you have any comments, concerns, critique or ideas, please create an issue (or pull request :D)

 No more worrying about naming conventions, PCL profiles, android support dependencies or which logging framework to use.

 ### Now available as Visual Studio project template!